Hoyt Vandenberg

 Hoyt Sanford Vandenberg (January 24, 1899 – April 2, 1954) was a United States Air Force general.
 He served as the second Chief of Staff of the Air Force, and the second Director of Central Intelligence.

 During World War II, Vandenberg was the commanding general of the Ninth Air Force, a tactical air force in England and in France, supporting the Army, from August 1944 until V-E Day.
 Vandenberg Space Force Base on the central coast of California is named after him.
 In 1946, he was briefly the U.S. Chief of Military Intelligence.
 He was the nephew of Arthur H. Vandenberg, a former U.S. Senator from Michigan, and the father of Hoyt S. Vandenberg Jr., a retired major general in the United States Air Force.

 Early life

-Vandenberg was born in Milwaukee, Wisconsin, the son of Pearl Kane and William Collins Vandenbergh, both from Dutch ancestry.
+Vandenberg was born in Milwaukee, Wisconsin, the son of Pearl Kane and William Collins Vandenberg, both from Dutch ancestry.
+He was named in honor of a family's business partner, Eli W. Hoyt, and his maternal grandfather, Sanford Kane.
+He had a younger brother named Aaron Shedd Vandenberg.
 He grew up in Lowell, Massachusetts, spending his teenage years there.
 While there he was one of the first Eagle Scouts in the Boy Scouts of America's Lowell Council.
-He graduated from the United States Military Academy on June 12, 1923, and was commissioned a second lieutenant in the United States Army Air Service.
+Vandenberg was appointed to in the United States Military Academy in 1919, graduated from the academy on June 12, 1923, and was commissioned a second lieutenant in the United States Army Air Service.